-cune-eCTD is build to help you submit DMFs.
+You look for an easy to use and well supported DMF in eCTD submission software? cune-eCTD is build to help you submit DMFs.
 A very cost effective pricing and a super fast software set-up, let you start today.
-Our global support (guaranteed 1h response time) guarantees 100% eCTD compliance for your first submission.
+Our global support (1h response time or less) guarantees 100% eCTD compliance for your first submission.

-Submit your Drug Master files (DMF) with cune-eCTD
+Submit Your Drug Master Files (DMF) and INDs

-Will you be ready to submit your Drug Master Files (DMFs) in the eCTD format by 5th of May 2018?
-Being ready means making sure your documents are properly prepared (bookmarked, OCR’d, proper orientation), you are able to create your baseline DMF submission as eCTD, and establishing your connection to the FDA via the Electronic Submissions Gateway (ESG).
+Will you be ready to submit your Drug Master Files (DMFs) and your investigational new drug (IND) in the eCTD format by 5th of May 2018?
+Don´t risk to lose customers.
+Being ready means making sure your documents are properly prepared (bookmarked, OCR’d, proper orientation), you are able to create your baseline DMF submission as eCTD, and establishing your connection to the FDA (USA) via the Electronic Submissions Gateway (ESG).
 The DMF in eCTD format mandate applies to amendments, letters of authorization and annual reports… no exemptions, no waivers!

 cune-eCTD is built for this purpose and manages DMFs quickly, easily and compliantly!